-We live in such a hypocritical context where rivers of meaningless words mask the truth but “politically correct.”
-That’s why we have gone by the noun “imitation” to the word “channeling.”
+We live in such a hypocritical context where rivers of meaningless words mask the truth but are “politically correct.”
+That’s why we have gone from the noun “imitation” to the word “channeling.”
 Anyone who approaches a mediocre and sometimes even ground zero performance of Michael Jackson’s ideas and mannerisms do not imitate; he channels him.
 Anyone who feeds in his footsteps is a reason for compliments and the usual unhappy wonder: “Look at Mr or Mrs. XXX channeling MJ, he’ll be the new Michael Jackson?… Strange life, eh…

-Keeping on track the hypocrisy subject, Michael Jackson had to cut the final minutes of the Black or White video at that time.
+Keeping on track of the hypocrisy subject, Michael Jackson had to cut the final minutes of the Black or White video at that time.

 And both Jackson and Fox had to issue apologies.

 “It upsets me to think that ‘Black or White’ could influence any child or adult to destructive behavior, either sexual or violent,” Jackson said in a statement released through his publicists.
 “I’ve always tried to be a good role model and, therefore, have made these changes to avoid any possibility of adversely affecting any individual’s behavior.
 I deeply regret any pain or hurt that the final segment of ‘Black or White’ has caused children, their parents, or any other viewers,” he said.